 Boss Monster – Brotherwise Games

 Dungeons are built over five cards and are either Trap rooms, or Monster rooms, each of which will have a certain type of treasure.
-Treasures attract the different types of hero form the town (a central pool of hero cards).
-Bosses need to collect ten souls, but have only five Hit Points, which heroes dish out automatically if they ever make it through your not-quite-death-trap dungeon.
+Treasures attract the different types of hero from the town (a central pool of hero cards).
+Bosses need to collect ten souls but have only five Hit Points, which heroes dish out automatically if they ever make it through your not-quite-death-trap dungeon.

 Downsize – Braincrack Games

 This is a game about cut-throat corporations trying to maximise profits, and minimise costs, it short they are trying to downsize.
 In this very slick and simple hand management game players will be firing (discarding) their employees (cards in their hands) in specifically matched pairs, the varying combination of pairs will grant bonuses such as the Corporate and Investments pairing, which grants access to the two cards from the Returns decks, or a Legal and HR which will force a player to hire another employee.
 The aim of this game is not only to have no cards but to have no cards AND have collected the highest value of Returns.
 The Market Movements expansion (it comes in the Boardroom Edition) adds, even more, conflict and strategy.

 This is a really quick, light game with plenty of out-and-out player interaction.
 You’ll need minimum space to play and seats between 2 and 6 players comfortably – the more players, the faster and more vicious the game!

 Red the full review of Downsize Review: Downsizehere

 Jaipur – Game Works